apnatouseef/devnotes/git/personnel00.md

 merge   it will show changes(commit) at top rebase  it will show changes (commit) not at top

+git merge <branch name>  it will merge curret branch to desired branch git rebase <branch name> it will merge branch but logs will be in their sequence

 mostly rebase use for developer bcz it show in linear form all the previous and current changes according to actual sequence